MichaelBreitung/mibreit-homepage-template/doc/usage-guide.md

 1. Run ``git submodule init`` in the terminal, followed by ``git submodule update --remote``.
 2. Check that a new **tools** folder with a **mibreit-gallery-manager** folder is present.
 In the terminal, switch to that new folder by executing ``cd tools/mibreit-gallery-manager/``
-3. Install _pillow_ by executing ``pip install pillow``.
-This tool is used to create small versions of your photos that are used to navigate through the gallery.

 #### Creating a New Gallery